 Following the process of acute inflammation, there are several possible results:

-- Fibrosis and scar formation – occurs in cases of significant inflammation, and may impair the function of the tissue.
+- Fibrosis and scar formation – occurs in cases of significant inflammation

 - Formation of an abscess